Mailu/Mailu/docs/database.rst

 .. note::
    Roundcube does not offer a migration tool for moving from SQLite to PostgreSQL.
-   In case roundcube is used, then in the setup utility SQLite can be chosen as database back end for roundcube.
+   Incase roundcube is used, the Mailu setup utility can be used to specify SQLite for the roundcube database backend.